Jonathan India Player Props: Reds vs. Cardinals

-On Friday, Jonathan India (.273 on-base percentage in past 10 games, 87 points below season-long percentage) and the Cincinnati Reds face the St. Louis Cardinals, whose starting pitcher will be Jordan Montgomery.
-First pitch is at 8:15 PM ET.
+Jonathan India -- with an on-base percentage of .256 in his past 10 games, 99 points lower than his season-long percentage -- will be in action for the Cincinnati Reds against the St. Louis Cardinals, with Miles Mikolas on the hill, on June 10 at 2:15 PM ET.

-In his most recent game he had a one-hit performance (1-for-4) against the Dodgers.
+He had a hitless showing in his previous game (0-for-4) against the Cardinals.

 Jonathan India Game Info & Props vs. the Cardinals